 September - Friday through Monday 11 a.m. to 5 p.m.

 October - Saturday/Sunday 11 a.m. to 5 p.m.

 Nov./Dec - Open most weekends 11 a.m. to 4 p.m.

 Park and lighthouse tours

-To request a park or lighthouse tour for your school or group, complete the tour request form or call (360) 678-4519.
-For details about the different tours, please see the tour descriptions below:
+To request a fort or lighthouse tour for your school or group, complete the tour request form or call (360) 678-1186.

 Exhibits at the Admiralty Head Lighthouse tell the history of the area around Fort Casey Historical State Park.
-Topics include local Native American tribes, the building of the Red Bluff Lighthouse and the construction of Fort Casey.
+Topics include local Native American tribes, the building of the Red Bluff Lighthouse, two fourth order Fresnel lens and the construction of Fort Casey.

-Meet at the kiosk between Battery Worth and the parking lot.
+Meet at the sandwich board sign in the grassy area between the fort and parking lot.

 The park contains a designated remote-control glider area and a parade field popular for kite-flying.

 The lighthouse is open seasonally.
 Tours can be arranged by calling 360-678-1186.